fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 ---

 We've got all the basics for a decent little game loop!
 We've got some setup logic, a main game loop, with things being moved, frames being drawn, and then the drawn frame being sent to the display!
 It's just a shame that the "^" symbol eventually disappears permanently offscreen.
 Let's make it loop back around to the other side, but first let's speed things back up.
-We could increase the FPS value, but lets try making the "^" symbol move in larger steps instead.
+We could increase the FPS value, but let's try making the "^" symbol move in larger steps instead.

 * Change the increment value from "1" to "5" in your <img src="../../images/editor-blockly-change-by-block.png" alt="[change by]" style="height:2.0em"> block.